rpp0/em-operation-extraction/README.md

 # Practical Operation Extraction from Electromagnetic Leakage for Side-Channel Analysis and Reverse Engineering

 This repository contains the code for our work presented at WiSec 2020, entitled "Practical Operation Extraction from Electromagnetic Leakage for Side-Channel Analysis and Reverse Engineering".
 In order to replicate our obtained results, please download the accompanying VM via http://wisecdata.ccs.neu.edu/.
 In addition to this code, the VM contains all pre-trained models and datasets as well.
+If you are reading this message on the VM, please perform a `git pull origin master` to download the latest version of this `README.md`.

 ## 1. Replicating our results using pre-trained models